Paving the way for transitions --- a case for Weyl geometry

 \subsubsection{4.4 Ground state of the scalar field}

 There are no reasons to assume that $\phi$ represents an elementary field.
 Like all other scalar fields of known physical relevance it may characterize an aggregate state.
-From our context we may guess that it could represent an {\em order parameter of a collective quantum state} (a condensate?) of the Weyl field.
-Such an conjecture can already be found in \cite[263]{Hehl_ea:Kiel_I}, \cite[1096]{Hehl_ea:Progress1989}, and similarly already in \cite{Smolin:1979,Nieh:1982}.
+From our context we may guess that it could represent an {\em order parameter of a collective quantum state}, perhaps a condensate, of the Weyl field.
+Such a conjecture has already been stated in \cite[263]{Hehl_ea:Kiel_I}, \cite[1096]{Hehl_ea:Progress1989}, and similarly already in \cite{Smolin:1979,Nieh:1982}.
 Here we are not interested in details of the dynamics given by its variational Klein-Gordon equation, but mainly in the ground state which may be indicative for the transition to Einstein gravity.

 Transition to integrable Weyl geometry is not yet sufficient to get rid of rescaling freedom.
 A {\em full breaking of scale symmetry} --- like that of any other gauge group --- contains {\em two} ingredients: \begin{itemize} \item[(a)] effective vanishing of the curvature (field strength) at a certain scale, \item[(b)] physical selection of a specific gauge.\footnote{``Physical'' means a selection with observational consequences.
-Mathematically, the selection of a gauge corresponds to the choice of a section (not necessarily flat) in the corresponding principle fibre bundle, at least locally (in the sense of differential geometry). \ In this case, the value of the hierarchy factor would be $\xi = \frac{E_{Pl}}{4 \sqrt{\pi}\, v} \sim 10^{16} $.
+Mathematically, the selection of a gauge corresponds to the choice of a section (not necessarily flat) in the corresponding principle fibre bundle, at least locally (in the sense of differential geometry). \ In this case, the value of the hierarchy factor would be $\xi = \frac{E_{pl}}{ v} \sim 10^{16} $.